h-alice/git-tips/git-setup.md

 ssb   rsa4096/D269A838 2024-04-04 [E]
 ```

+In most case, the **master key** already has the capabilities to sign and encrypt.
+We can just export the public key and add it to the git service provider.

+But for best practices, we'll create a **signing subkey** for commit signing.

+If the private of **master key** is lost, the whole key pair should be revoked.
+But if the private of **signing subkey** is lost, only the subkey needs to be revoked.

 # Create Signing Key

 ## Select Master Key

 Locate the master key ID by running `gpg --list-secret-keys --keyid-format SHORT`.

 ```bash
 gpg --list-secret-keys --keyid-format SHORT
 ```

 ```plaintext
 sec   rsa4096/9CB37AAD 2024-04-04 [SC]
       561DE61782D69B519C1512CB33A39CA69CB37AAD
 uid         [ultimate] Example (For test only) <example@lazylabs.cc>
 ssb   rsa4096/D269A838 2024-04-04 [E]
 ```

 The master key ID is `9CB37AAD`.

 In the following process, we'll use the master key as example.